 For dependant deduction, the deductible limit is 10% of gross labour income until a maximum of COP 1,357,000 (TU 32) monthly, an equivalent of COP 16,286,000 annually.

 Dependants are defined as:

 - Children of the taxpayer until 18 years old.

 - Children of the taxpayer between 18 and 23 years old who are studying in education institutions.

 - Children of the taxpayer older than 23 years who have psychological and physical dependence.

 - Spouse or living partner who has a psychological, physical, or economic dependence.

 - Parents or siblings of the taxpayer who have a psychological, physical, or economic dependence.

-, employees are able to deduct 72 TU for each dependant up to 4 dependants.
+Additionally, employees are able to deduct TU 72 for each dependant, up to four dependants.

 Interests paid on educational loans